 - Amendments to PFRS 16, Leases Lease Liability in a Sale and Leaseback The amendments clarify that the liability that arises from a sale and leaseback transaction, that satisfies the requirements in PFRS 15, Revenue from Contracts with Customers, to be accounted for as a sale, is a lease liability to which PFRS 16 applies and give rise to a right-of-use asset.
 For the subsequent measurement, the seller-lessee shall determine 'lease payments' or 'revised lease payments' in a way that the seller-lessee would not recognize any amount of the gain or loss that relates to the right of use retained by the seller-lessee.
 Applying this subsequent measurement does not prevent the seller-lessee from recognizing any gain or loss relating to the partial or full termination of a lease.
-Any gain or loss relating to the partial or full termination of a measurement be applied retrospectively.
+Any gain or loss relating to the partial or full termination of the lease does not relate to the right of use retained but to the right of use terminated.
+The amendments must be applied retrospectively.
 Earlier application is permitted. - Amendments to PAS 1, Noncurrent Liabilities with Covenants The amendments clarified that covenants to be complied with after the reporting date do not affect the classification of debt as current or noncurrent at the reporting date.
 Instead, the amendments require the entity to disclose information about these covenants in the notes to the financial statements.
 The amendments must be applied retrospectively.
 Earlier application is permitted.
-If applied in earlier period, the Company shall also apply Amendments to PAS 1 Classification of Liabilities as Current or Noncurrent for that period. - PIC Q&A 2018-12-D, PFRS 15, Implementing Issues Affecting the Real Estate Industry (as amended by PIC Q&A 2020-4) - On December 15, 2020, the SEC issued SEC MC No. 34-2020 providing relief to the real estate industry by deferring the application of "assessing if the transaction price includes a significant financing component as discussed in PIC Q&A 2018-12-D (with an addendum in PIC Q&A 2020-04)" until December 31, 2023.
+If applied in earlier period, the Company shall also apply Amendments to PAS 1 Classification of Liabilities as Current or Noncurrent for that period. - PIC Q&A 2018-12-D, PFRS 15, Implementing Issues Affecting the Real Estate Industry (as amended by PIC Q&A 2020-4) On December 15, 2020, the SEC issued SEC MC No. 34-2020 providing relief to the real estate industry by deferring the application of "assessing if the transaction price includes a significant financing component as discussed in PIC Q&A 2018-12-D (with an addendum in PIC Q&A 2020-04)" until December 31, 2023.